-At the east side of Hersonissos, we meet the Cretan Open-air Museum Lychnostatis.
+At the east side of Chersonissos Port, the Cretan Open-air Museum Lychnostatis is located.
 It is a lively, folklore museum that brings together different aspects of the Cretan tradition and the popular culture of Crete.
-The museum Lychnostatis is named after the supports that used to place the lamps (oil lamps) which used to lighten the houses.
+The museum Lychnostatis is named after the supports on which the lamps (oil lamps), which used to lighten the houses, were placed.

 The museum is extended in an area of 7,000 square meters and raw materials such as stone, wood and clay were used in its construction while mechanical means such as excavators, loaders and concrete mixers were avoided.

 Four main collections are included in the museum.
 The first one is the Ethnographic Collection which is related to local occupations, local customs, social attitudes, lifestyle, legends and the other folklore- ethnographic elements.

 The second collection is the Collection of Cretan Flora.
 This one is presented in a garden that surrounds the museum and thus the visitors can be aware of Cretan plants and herbs as well as fruit trees.
 In addition, stones and minerals of Cretan island in a variety of sizes, shapes and colors such as quartzite, marbles, onyx, stones with organic and vegetable fossils etc. are exhibited.
 Finally, ways of managing the plant materials and even ecological practices such as the green organic fertilization are presented.

 The third collection is the Folk Art Collection in which works of famous self-taught Cretan artists are presented.
 Their works of art are made with materials such as wood and stone and those artists are proved to be followers of anonymous folk art.
 There is also a separate unit that is consisted of works from recyclable materials.